MicrosoftDocs/Viva/WorkplaceAnalytics/Use/Settings.md

 ## Data access

-The Data access page is for customers who need to analyze large data sets, and is available only for subscribers of the Azure Shared Access Signature (SAS) service.
-As a subscriber, you gain access to an Azure storage container that lets you export your data sets from a SAS URI.
+The **Data access** page is available only for subscribers of the Azure Shared Access Signature (SAS) service.
+SAS is for customers who need to grant other clients access to their storage account resources, but without sharing their account keys.
+In a typical use scenario, the service allows subscribers to give their clients direct access to an Azure storage container that lets them export high-volume data sets, or conduct high-volume transactions, from a SAS URI.
 For more information, see [Using shared access signatures (SAS)](https://docs.microsoft.com/azure/storage/common/storage-dotnet-shared-access-signature-part-1)